guyemInc/guyemInc/README.md

 Work in progress

-See ya soon
+Context :

+User prerequisite :
+- RTE user account enabled
+- RTE API production Forecast enabled
+-
+-
+Technical prerequisite :

-- 👋 Hi, I’m @guyemInc
+- 👋
-- 👀 I’m interested in ...
+- 👀
-- 🌱 I’m currently learning ...
+- 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 guyemInc/guyemInc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.